JahParker/Blackjack/README.md

 # Blackjack (CSC 251)
-The purpose of this project is to create BlackJack by using the principles of OOP (Object Oriented Programming)
+The purpose of this project is to create BlackJackParker by using the principles of OOP (Object Oriented Programming)

 ### Key Points: